-5. Function Loops – Free/Paid
+7. Function Loops – Free/Paid

 Some of the content is free, but those higher-quality samples are usually paid.
 They usually come in some kinds of packages or compilations.
 Many of them are about drums, though other instruments are available, as well as numerous samples for specific genres (jazz, fusion, indie, trap, dubstep, pop music, and more).

-6. Converse – Free
+8. Converse – Free

 The quality of all samples is amazing.
 As I’ve already mentioned, everything is recorded in a studio, played by professional musicians on real instruments.
 The best part comes when you find that everything is completely free, without royalty tricks and strings attached.

-7. W.A.
+9. W.A.
 Production – Free/Paid

-8. LiveSchool – Free
+10. LiveSchool – Free

 As you can see, there is a fine number of websites where you can get quality drum samples.
-Keep in mind that most of them are paid, but that doesn’t mean there is no chance to get hi-quality audio that is also royalty-free.
+Keep in mind that most of them are paid, but that doesn’t mean there is no chance to get high-quality audio that is also royalty-free.
 It may require a lot of digging, but nothing seems hard when you’re on a tight budget.